 Containers in development

-Even if your application is not completely containerized during development, containers can very helpful.
+Even if your application is not completely containerized during development, containers can be very helpful.
 For example, say you need MongoDB version 4.0.22 installed in port 5656.
-It's now oneliner: "docker run -p 5656:27017 mongo:4.0.22" (MongoDB uses 27017 as default port).
+It's now an oneliner: "docker run -p 5656:27017 mongo:4.0.22" (MongoDB uses 27017 as the default port).

 Let's containerize a NodeJS development environment.
 As you perhaps know NodeJS is a cross-platform JavaScript runtime that makes it possible to run JavaScript in your machine, servers and embedded devices, among many other platforms